lustraka/Udacity02_AZMLND_C2/README.md

 :Select and upload a Bank Marketing dataset
 (accuracy is not critical for this project)<
 :Use Automated ML to determine the best model;
+:Deploy the best model and enable logging;
+:Ensure the endpoint API documentation (via Swagger);
+:Consume the model endpoint via HTTP requests;
+:Create and publish a pipeline to automate the workflow>
 @enduml
 -->